 Changes to UK insolvency laws

-The Government is keen to maximise the chances of survival for businesses during the current pandemic, and the proposed amendments to the corporate insolvency and governance bill will mean that any business struggling will be given an opportunity to make the necessary adjustments to optimise their chance of survival.
+The Government is keen to maximise the chances of survival for businesses during the current pandemic, and the proposed amendments to the Corporate Insolvency and Governance Bill will mean that any business struggling will be given an opportunity to make the necessary adjustments to optimise their chance of survival.

 Business Secretary Alok Sharma said: